robolab-pavia/slr-kit/slrkit_projects.md

 The `lda_grid_search` command performs a grid search on the LDA model parameters and outputs all the trained models.

 The command searches the best combination (in terms of coherence) of number of topics, alpha, beta, no-below and no-above parameters.
-It searches all the possibile combinations of parameters, discarding all the cases that results with all the documents empty.
+It searches all the possible combinations of parameters, discarding all the cases that results with all the documents empty.

 This command uses the `lda_grid_search.toml` configuration file that has the following format: